Technological-Singularity/Star-Valor---Minifix/README.md

 * Projectiles have more accurate targeting
 * Battle computer has more accurate lead reticle
 * Point defense weapons will start firing earlier, allowing more reliable interception
+* NPC enemies will chase more accurately (using the same method as projectile aiming)

 Miner Gunners
 ---